BrandonwLii/Inventory-Control-Prototype/README.md

 ## 📌 Description
 Backend for an inventory control solution that utilizes a mobile barcode scanning app.
 Written with FastAPI, SQLModel, and PostgreSQL.

+## 🚀 Features
+- Easy to setup and run
+- Helpful documentation with API calling frontend

 ## 🛠️ Installation
 ```sh
 # Clone the repository